gregsdennis/ThingFilter/Readme.md

 The tag doesn't have to match the name of the value, although it's sometimes helpful.
 It's important to remember, though, that tags in the query token must be exactly equal to the value specified here.
 Also, these tags will be entered by your user, so take care to use something they will easily remember.
 In general, short tags are better.

-Finally, if you'd like the tag to be required, pass a `true` as the third parameter:
+If you'd like the tag to be required, pass a `true` as the third parameter:

 	var filter = new ThingFilter<Product>().MatchOn(p => p.Title, "title", true);

 ><small>**NOTE** The `MatchOn()` method will throw an exception if you specify that the tag is required without specifying a non-empty, non-whitespace tag.</small>

+Finally, if you would like to add a particular weighting to matching a particular value, you can supply the weight as the final argument.
+The default weight is 1.

+	// creates matching on the Title property, requires the tag "title", and adds a weighting of 2. var filter = new ThingFilter<Product>().MatchOn(p => p.Title, "title", true, 2);
+	// creates matching on the Title property and adds a weighting of 2, no tag specified. var filter = new ThingFilter<Product>().MatchOn(p => p.Title, weight: 2);

 ### Case sensitivity